james-nesbitt/coach/README.md

 #### You can retrieve the coach source:

     $/> go get github.com/james-nesbitt/coach

+  * I will work on an installer when I get a chance, but currently you have to use the go method.

 ### Starting a project
 Starting a coach project means defining a certain folder as being the root of